-In 2021 the various companies in the group received financial support from the governments as a consequence of the Covid-19 pandemic.
-In 2022 and 2023, due to the effect of the Russian Federation's aggression on Ukraine, gas and energy costs increased significantly.
-The Italian government intervened to support businesses by introducing tax credits to partially compensate the increasing production charges.
-Furthermore, in 2021, 2022 and 2023, the Italian companies in the group benefited significantly from the tax credits provided for in the tax laws in relation to new investments and Industry 4.0.
-In 2023 Caleffi received the first tranche of an operating grant for an innovation project governed by a MISE call for applications dated 05/03/2018: the so-called "Shuili project".
+In the three-year period, the Italian companies in the group benefited significantly from the tax credits provided for in the tax laws in relation to new investments and Industry 4.0.
+In 2024 Caleffi received the second tranche of an operating grant for an innovation project governed by a call for applications by the Ministry of Economic Development (now Ministry for Industry and Made in Italy) dated 05/03/2018: the so-called "Shuili project".

-The financial assistance received by country of residence of the companies in the group was as follows.
+The financial assistance received by country of residence of the companies in the group was as follows: